Dependency Lawyers in Ventura, California

 - Child Support

 The dependency process can lead to undesirable results, like losing your child permanently.
 Before this can occur, however, a person must proceed through a long and complex process.
 This is why you should not hesitate to speak with an experienced Ventura family law attorneys.
 At Land Legal Group, our attorneys have substantial experience helping people navigate child dependency cases.
 We might be able to help make sure that your child is returned to your custody.
-We invite you to contact our law office today to schedule a free case evaluation at (805) 696-2160.
+We invite you to contact our law office today to schedule a case evaluation at (805) 696-2160.